jglaspey/eod-agentic-flow/README.md

 - UUID validation to prevent database errors

 ### AI Provider Flexibility
+- Defaults to Anthropic Claude Sonnet 4 for all extraction and analysis
-- Supports both OpenAI and Anthropic models
+- Supports OpenAI GPT models if `OPENAI_API_KEY` is provided and `ai_config` is updated
-- Falls back to regex-based extraction when AI is unavailable
+- Falls back to regex-based extraction when no AI provider is available
 - Configurable prompts via database

 ## Troubleshooting